 There is no treatment for BCEE.
 A doctor will treat the symptoms.
-In all cases of poisoning, medical treatment should be sought immediately.
-A doctor may prescribe a different treatment depending on circumstances of the poisoning and the symptoms.
-Medical observation is recommended for 24 to 48 hours after overexposure, as pulmonary edema may be delayed.
+In all cases of poisoning, medical treatment should be sought and a doctor may prescribe a different treatment depending on circumstances of the poisoning and the symptoms.

 What should I do if exposed to BCEE?